-This healthy Tzatziki sauce recipe is light, tangy and so creamy and refreshing.
-You can make it in 10 minutes with only a few ingredients and enjoy it with fresh veggies and pita chips.
-It makes the best healthy appetizer or snack.
+This healthy Tzatziki sauce recipe is light, tangy and so creamy, and refreshing.
+You can make it in 10 minutes with only a few ingredients and enjoy it as a dip with fresh veggies and pita chips or drizzled on salads, chicken or Greek meatballs.
+It makes the best healthy appetizer or snack that everyone will love!

 I love TZATZIKI and this healthy Tzatziki sauce is a dip that everyone will enjoy!
-It’s creamy, light and a little tangy with gorgeous fresh diced cucumber and dill for extra flavor and crunch.
-Serve it with chopped fresh veggies, naan bread or pita wedges.
+It’s creamy, light, and a little tangy with gorgeous fresh diced cucumber and dill for extra flavor and crunch.
+It comes together quickly and everyone loves it!
+Serve it with chopped fresh veggies, naan bread, or pita chips.

 What is Tzatziki Sauce?